 Whey Protein Powders

 Isolate means the protein comes from a whole food source and is filtered to remove trace contaminants or other components, giving you a very pure form of protein.

-Plant-Based Protein Powders
+Plant-Based or Vegan Protein Powders

 Whether you’re committed to whey or plant proteins, here are other crucial factors you want to check for on the label and in reviews.

 Many products use artificial sweeteners, dextrins, or high fructose corn syrups to create a sweet taste in their product.
 A better option is to choose products with “no added sugars” or that are “naturally sweetened.”
 This means the sweet flavor comes from things like monk fruit or stevia which are both natural ingredients.

 Again, whey, soy, or bean-based protein powders can cause bloating or indigestion in some individuals.
 If you experience any of these regularly, you may want to opt for a low FODMAP certified protein powder formula.
 This means the product has been specifically designed to accommodate even very sensitive stomachs.

 Alternatively, simply looking for added ingredients that support digestion such as probiotics or digestive enzymes may be helpful.
 For example, Core Strength includes flaxseed, enzymes, probiotics, and is low FODMAP certified to ensure healthy digestion.